Southeast Asia summit draft statement skips over Rohingya crisis

 Some members of ASEAN, particularly Muslim-majority Malaysia, have voiced concern.
 However, in keeping with ASEAN’s principle of non-interference in the internal affairs of one another, the issue appears to have been put aside at the summit.

+In September, Malaysia disavowed a statement issued by the Philippines on behalf of ASEAN’s foreign ministers as misrepresenting “the reality” because it did not identify the Rohingya as an affected community in Rakhine state.

-Suu Kyi, who did not mention the crisis in a pre-summit speech after arriving in Manila on Sunday, criticized ASEAN’s principle of non-interference in 1999 when she was fighting for democracy in a country then ruled by a military junta.
+Suu Kyi, who did not mention the crisis in a speech after arriving in Manila on Sunday, criticized ASEAN’s principle of non-interference herself in 1999 when she was fighting for democracy in a country then ruled by a military junta.

 “This policy of non-interference is just an excuse for not helping,” she wrote in an opinion column in the Thai daily the Nation at the time.
 “In this day and age, you cannot avoid interference in the matters of other countries.”